pacman-ty/university/f25/cs430/cs430_notes.typ

 1. This is triggered when post delivery maintenance is no longer feasible or cost effective
 2. Usually a software product is replaced at this point
 3. True retirements are rare

+#linebreak()

+== Unified Process Part II

+#linebreak()

+#highlight[*The Interaction Between Phases and Workflows*]

+1. Phases have a *time orientation*
+2. workflows have a *task orientation*

+Why separate the 2?

+Moving target problem with iteration and incrementation leads to the splitting of tasks and time, which in turn leads us to the unified process.

+#remark[
+  *Goal:*
+  Determine whether it is worthwhile to develop the target software product.
+Is it economically viable to build it?
+]

+#linebreak()

+#highlight[*Requirements Workflow - Key steps*]

+1. Understand what is

+#definition(title: "Domain")[
+  The domain of a software product is the place

+  e.g. TV station, hospital air traffic
+]

+2. Build

+#definition(title: "Business Model")[
+  A business model is a description of the clients business process ]

+3. Determine the project scope

+4. The developers make the initial

+#definition(title: "Business Case")[
+  A *business case* is a document which answers these questions

+  1. Is the proposed software cost effective?
+Will the benefits outweigh the costs?
+In what time frame?
+What are the costs of not developing the software?

+  2. Can the proposed software be delivered on time?
+What impacts will be realized is the software is delivered late?

+  3. What risks are involved in developing the software, and how can these risks be mitigated?
+]

+#linebreak()

+#corollary(title: "Major Risk Categories")[
+  1. Technical risks
+  2. Bad Requirements
+  3. Bad Architecture
+]

+#linebreak()

+#highlight[*Analysis Workflow*]

+*Goal:* Extract the information need to design the architecture

+#linebreak()

+#highlight[*Design Workflow*]

+1. Create the design
+2. Answer all questions required to start implementation

+#linebreak()

+#highlight[*Implementation Workflow*]

+1. Usually little to no coding happens during the inception phase
+2. Sometimes it will be necessary to build a proof-of-concept prototype

+#linebreak()

+#highlight[*Test Workflow*]

+*Goal:* Ensure that the requirements artifacts are correct

+#linebreak()

+#highlight[*Deliverables from the Inception Phase*]

+1. Initial version of the domain model
+2. Initial version of the business model
+3. Initial version of the requirements artifacts
+4. Initial version of the analysis artifacts
+5. Initial version of the architecture
+6. Initial list of risks
+7. Initial use cases
+8. Plan for Elaboration phases
+9. Initial version of the business case
+  - Software is to be marketed this includes revenue projections, market estimates, initial cost estimates, etc
+  - If software is to be used in-house, this includes the initial cost/benefit analysis

+#linebreak()

+#highlight[*Elaboration Phase*]

+*Goals:*

+1. Refine the initial requirements
+2. Refine the architecture
+3. Monitor risk and refine their priorities
+4. Refine the business case
+5. Produce the SPMP

+*Deliverables:*

+1. The completed domain model
+2. The completed business model
+3. The completed requirements artifacts
+4. The completed analysis artifacts
+5. Updated the version of the architecture
+6. Updated the list of risks
+7. SPMP
+8. The completed business case

+#linebreak()

+#highlight[*Construction Phase*]

+*Goal:*

+Produce the first operational-quality version of the software product (the *beta* release)

+*Deliverables:*

+1. Initial user manual and other manuals
+2. Completed version of the architecture
+3. Updated list of risks
+4. SPMP updated
+5. If needed, the revised business case

+#linebreak()

+#highlight[*Transition Phase*]

+*Goal:*

+Ensure the clients requirements have been met

+*Deliverables:*

+1. Final versions of all the artifacts
+2. Final versions of all manuals / other documentation

+#linebreak()

+== One versus Two Dimensional Life-Cycle Models

+#linebreak()
+*Question:*

+Can one's "position" in the Life-Cycle be described along only one axis, or does it need two axes

+*Example:*

+#figure(
+  image("images/1d2dmodels.png"),
+)

+#remark[
+  1. Two dimensional models are more complicated, but we cant avoid them, especially the Unified Process
+  2. The Unified Process is the best model we have so far, but it will be surpassed in the future ]

+#definition(title: "Capability Maturity Models")[
+  CMMs are related group of strategies for improving the software process, irrespective of the choice of Life-Cycle model used.

+  1. Software-CMM (our focus)
+  2. People-CMM
+  3. Systems Engineering
+  4. Integrated Product Development-CMM
+  5. Software Acquisition-CMM

+  These form CMM Integration (CMMI)
+]

+#definition(title: "Software Capability Maturity Models")[
+  Use of new software techniques alone will not result in increased productivity and profitability, because our problems stem from how we manage the software process.
+Improving our management of the software process should drive improvements in productivity and profitability
+]

+#linebreak()

+== Levels of CMM

+#linebreak()
+An organization advances incrementally through five levels of maturity

+1. *Initial*
+  1. No sound software engineering practices are in place
+  2. Most projects are late and over budget
+  3. Most activities are responses to crises, rather than preplanned tasks

+2. *Repeatable*
+  1. Basic Software Project Management practices are in place
+  2. Some measurements are taken
+  3. Managers identify problems as they arise and take immediate corrective action to prevent them from becoming crises

+3. *Defined*
+  1. The process for software production is fully documented
+  2. There is continual process improvement
+  3. Reviews are used to achieve software quality goals
+  4. CASE environments increase quality / productivity further

+#definition(title: "Computer Aided/Assisted Software Engineering (CASE)")[
+  CASE stands for Computer Aided / Assisted Software Engineering ]

+4. *Managed*
+  1. The organization sets quality productivity goals for each software project
+  2. Both are measured continually and corrective action is taken when there are unacceptable deviations
+  3. Typical measure: faults / 1000 lines of code, in some time interval

+5. *Optimizing*
+  1. The goal is continual process improvement
+  2. Statically quality / process control techniques are used to guide the organization
+  3. Positive Feedback Loop: Knowledge gained from each project is used in future projects.
+Therefore productivity and quality steadily improve

+#linebreak

+= Teams

+== Team Organization

+#linebreak()
+To develop a software product of any significant size a team is required

+Suppose that a software product requires 12 person months to build it.
+Does it follow that 4 programmers could complete it in 3 months?

+*No!!*

+1. There are new issues once a team is involved
+2. Not all programming tasks can be fully shared in time or sequencing

+#definition(title: "Brook's Law")[
+  Brooks Law states that adding programmers to an already late project makes it later ]

+#definition(title: "Classical Chief Programmer Team")[
+  A classical Chief Programmer Team is a team organized according to some variation of the above picture, possibly with fewer or more programmers, and having the following roles

+  *Chief Programmer:*
+  - Highly skilled programmer
+  - Successful manager
+  - Does architectural design
+  - Writes critical / complex sections of the code
+  - Handles all interface issues
+  - Reviews the work of all team member
+  - Handles all interface issues
+  - Reviews the work of all team members

+  *Backup Programmer*
+  - Needed in case chief programmer wins the lottery, gets sick, falls under a bus, etc
+  - As competent as the chief programmer in all respects
+  - Does tasks independet of design process

+  *Programmer Secretary (Librarian)*
+  - Maintain the production library, including all project docuemtnation

+  *Programmer*
+  - They just program
+]

+#remark[
+  What are the strengths and weaknesses of Classical Chief Programmer Teams?

+  *Strengths:*
+  - Lots of success in a couple cases

+  *Weaknesses:*
+  - Chief/backup programmers are hard to find
+  - Secretaries are also hard to find
+  - The progammers may be frustrated at being "second class citizens" under thus model ]

+#definition(title: "Egoless Programming")[
+  1. Code belongs to the team as a whole, not any individual
+  2. Finding faults is encouraged
+  3. Reviewers show appreciation at being asked for advice, rather than ridiculing programmers for making mistakes ]

+#definition(title: "Democratic Team")[
+  A team of $<= 10$ egoless programmers constitues a democratic team

+  *Possible Managerial Issues:*
+  1. For such collaboration to flourish, there must be a strong culture of open communication
+  2. The path for career advancement may not be clear

+  *Strengths:*
+  1. Rapid detection of faults $arrow.r$ higher quality code
+  2. Addresses the problem of programmers being overly attached to their own code

+  *Weaknesses:*
+  1. Managerial issues
+  2. It is hard to create such a team
+  3. A certain organizational cuture is required for such a team ]

+== Chief Programmer and Democratic Teams

+Chief and Democratic are opposite ends of the spectrum

+*Classical Chief Programmer:*
+- Very heirarchical
+- Little individual freedom

+*Deomcratic:*
+- Little to no hierarchy
+- Much individual freedom

+#linebreak()

+#highlight[*A Conflict Inherent in the Chief Programmer Model*]
+- The Chief Programmer must attend all code reviews.
+They are responsbile for every line of code as, as tje Technical Manager of the team

+- *Resolution:* Split the Chief programmer role into a Team Manager (non-technical) and Team Leader (technical)